-In the quiet residential Menteng District of Jakarta, Indonesia, Jalan Surabaya (Surabaya Street) stands apart: it’s an antique market with roots in the old city surrounding Fatahillah Square, an interesting home for old stuff in one of Jakarta’s more upscale residential areas, and an endangered tourist destination, under attack by declining sales and a city government intent on reclaiming the land for other purposes.
+In the quiet residential Menteng District of Jakarta, Indonesia, Jalan Surabaya (Surabaya Street) stands apart.
+It's an antique market in one of Jakarta’s more upscale residential areas.
+It's also an endangered tourist destination, under attack by a city government intent on reclaiming the land for other purposes.

 Occupying a 500-yard stretch on one side of Jalan Surabaya, the 184 shops along the line hawk antiques of all sorts: batik, salvaged accessories from ships, old coins, porcelain, wayang golek (Javanese puppets), batik, lampshades, vinyl LPs, old phones, wood carvings, utensils, and books, among others.